Chelsea Row Owners Association

 Tier 2 — Bylaws amendments (May 16)

-• Raise the quorum threshold to 20% (with grace mechanism: failed-quorum meetings can be reconvened at lower threshold)
+• Raise quorum to 20% (with grace mechanism for failed-quorum meetings)

-• Modernize the meeting notice provisions for email delivery
+• Modernize meeting notice provisions for email delivery

 What May 16 should accomplish